qe201020335/BeatSaberCustomLevelFolderRenamer/README.md

+# This is old and bad.
+Please use a new tool [here](https://github.com/qe201020335/BeatSaverZipRenamer)

 # Beat Saber Custom Level Folder Renamer
 A simple program that renames the folders of custom levels in Beat Saber to the level's name and author.
 Level information is read from the 'info.dat' file of a custom level.

-Custom levels downloaded from beatsaver would usually have a uid name such as
+Custom levels downloaded from beatsaver would usually have a hash name such as
 fd7e25c79800d792a177ebbbf6930599dfb369e6
 This program will fix it.